Thinking of joining?

 - Provide opportunities to share information and challenge assumptions about inclusiveness.

 - Foster a culture of open-mindedness and compassion among individuals and groups.

 - Develop relationships and pool resources by connecting with individuals and other organisations to co-ordinate D&I efforts.

 1. Express your interest

 First, email our Membership Secretary, to let us know you’re coming or you can just turn up.
 You’ll find us rehearsing on Wednesday evenings from 7:30pm to 10pm at Park Community School, Havant (click on icon for the address).
 You will need enthusiasm, bottle of water, a pen and comfortable shoes.

 3. Continue attending rehearsals

-On a subsequent visit, our Deputy Musical Director, Cathy Ball will establish your vocal range via means of a “voice test”.
+On a subsequent visit, our Deputy Musical Director, Liz Taylor will establish your vocal range via means of a “voice test”.
 This will determine which voice section you will be best suited to: Tenor, Lead, Baritone or Bass.
 This “voice test” usually entails singing a simple song like ‘Happy Birthday’.
 You will then be emailed some sheet music and teach tracks to start the journey towards your audition.
 Our Section Leaders can organise practice auditions with others so you know what to expect for the real thing when you’re ready.

 4. Your audition